Hog-CERN/Hog/docs/03-Report-Suggest/01-Report-Suggest.md

 - to which part of Hog this is related to
 - how you have been testing it (e.g. operative system, IDE software, hog version etc.)

+Bug reports and suggestions is a chapter: another chapter become a hog contributor -> this is only for hog users (firmware developers)
+-> this is for hog developers (do you want to become a hog developer)